FMCG, Finance and Automotive sectors

 are under-invested in TV, new independent study finds

 Ebiquity, which was commissioned by ThinkTV, was given three years’ worth of raw sales and campaign data by 21 advertisers with a collective spend of over $500 million and used econonometric modelling* to discover which media had generated the best return on investment.
-Ebiquity has now used those findings to model how participants can optimise their returns by altering their media mix**.
+Ebiquity then used those findings to model how participants can optimise their returns by altering their media mix**.

-In these latest findings, Ebiquity’s clear advice for companies in three of the four categories studied is to increase the average percentage of their media budgets allocated to TV significantly: from 78% to 90% for FMCG, from 53% to 75% for Automotive, and from 33% to 60% for Finance.
+Ebiquity’s clear advice for companies in three of the four categories studied is to increase the average percentage of their media budgets allocated to TV significantly: from 78% to 90% for FMCG, from 53% to 75% for Automotive, and from 33% to 60% for Finance.
 Ebiquity recommended E-Commerce clients reduce their average TV allocation from 55% to 20%.
 It noted that the three E-Commerce businesses it studied lacked a physical shop-front and relied heavily on Search as the dominant platform with TV playing a supporting role.

 Ebiquity also found that if every advertiser in the four categories in the Australian market applied Ebiquity’s recommended changes, they would collectively gain $1.1 billion in sales revenue.
 That’s a 20% improvement for those sectors without spending a single cent more on advertising.